Few fans, masked umps, muted celebrations for World Series - WHIZ News

 Both teams reflect imprint of Andrew Friedman, the Rays’ general manager from 2005-14 and the Dodgers’ president of baseball operations since.

 “Some of my best friends in life are there,” the 43-year-old Friedman said.
-“We joked when I left that we would meet in the World Series someday.
-To have it happen is surreal.”
+“We joked when I left the team that we were going to meet up in the World Series one day, and for it actually to happen is surreal.”

 After regular-season attendance dropped from 68.5 million to 0 and the first two rounds of an expanded postseason also were played without fans, Major League Baseball sold about 28% capacity for the NL Championship Series, which averaged 10,835 for the seven games at 40,518-capacity Globe Life Field.
 The Rays arrived in Dallas on Monday after playing the AL Division Series and AL Championship Series at empty Petco Park in San Diego.